dragonflydb/documentation/docs/command-reference/sorted-sets/zcount.md

 ## Return Values

-The command returns an integer, representing the number of members in the sorted set that have scores within the specified range.
+- An integer representing the number of members in the sorted set that have scores within the specified range.
+- If the key does not exist, `0` is returned.

 ## Code Examples

 ### Basic Example

-Count all members with a score between 1 and 4:
+Count all members with a score between `1` and `4`:

 ```shell
 dragonfly$> ZADD myzset 1 "one" 2 "two" 3 "three" 4 "four"
 (integer) 4

 dragonfly$> ZCOUNT myzset 1 4
 (integer) 4
 ```